 Elected January 2016

-Prior to joining ElectriCities, from 2006-2009 Edwards served as CEO of the Midcontinent Independent System Operator and served on the board from 2001-2009.
-Prior to becoming CEO, Edwards served as the board chairman in 2005.
+Prior to joining ElectriCities, from 2006-2009 Graham served as CEO of the Midcontinent Independent System Operator and served on the board from 2001-2009.
+Prior to becoming CEO, Graham served as the board chairman in 2005.

-During Edwards’ career in public power, he served on the American Public Power Association’s board of directors and as chairman of the Large Public Power Council.
+During Graham’s career in public power, he served on the American Public Power Association’s board of directors and as chairman of the Large Public Power Council.

-Edwards earned a Bachelor’s of Science in Business Administration from Francis Marion University in Florence, S.C., and a Master’s of Business Administration from The Citadel.
+Graham earned a Bachelor’s of Science in Business Administration from Francis Marion University in Florence, South Carolina., and a Master’s of Business Administration from The Citadel.

 Edwards is a native of Cheraw, S.C.
 He has been married for 42 years and has one daughter.